Future Japan – Technopop (1979-86)

 Testpattern – Ring Dance

-light and visionary synth pop that’s as catchy as minimal – produced by YMO’s Haruomi Hosono and Yukihiro Takahashi (1982, Yen Records)
+Light and visionary synth-pop that is as catchy as it is minimalist – produced by Haruomi Hosono and Yukihiro Takahashi of YMO.
+(1982, Yen Records)

 Miharu Koshi – L’amour…ou ironie noire